Dsesposito/hbs_retrieval_assignment/assignment.md

 Other updates I would do for a production search engine would be:

+-   Remove stop words for the lexical search.
 -   An autocorrect feature to prevent typos to reduce the search performance.
 -   Use approximate nearest neighbor algorithm.
 When working with large vector DBs comparing the query vector representation with each vector from the database is prohibitive, the process would have a time complexity of O(n\*d) where n is the amount of vector in the database and d is the dimension of the vectors.
 The ANN algorithm using HNSW graphs has a logarithmic time complexity O(log n).